Erotemic/shitspotter/README.rst

 contributed to this project.
 My colleagues at Kitware have provided valuable help / insight into project direction, dataset collection, problem formulation, related research, discussion, and memes.

+I would also like to thank the several people that have contributed their own images in the contributions folder (More info on contributions will be added later).

 I want to give special thanks to my two poop machines, without whom this project would not be possible.